Oil Buffing Your Horse – Add Shine and Conditioning

 What types of oil can you use?

 - M-T-G is NOT the oil to use.
-It’s not mineral oil-based, and it treats skin issues, instead.
+While it has mineral and cade oil, it treats skin issues.

 - Are there any other horse care lines that have a grooming oil?
 I don’t think so!
 As with any product that you put on your horse, do a patch test of a tiny amount.
 Please a dollop of the product on your horse’s upper leg to check for a reaction.